autowarefoundation/autoware_lanelet2_extension/autoware_lanelet2_extension/docs/extra_regulatory_elements.md

 ## Bus Stop Area

-The area tagged with `bus_stop_area` can be used to limit the pullover space for bus-like vehicles.
-This area is referred from the road or road_shoulder subtype lanelets where the destination is positioned via the `BusStopArea` regulatory element.
+The `BusStopArea` regulatory element can be used to specify the available space for bus-like vehicles to stop at a bus stop.
+The regulatory element should refer to a polygon with the `bus_stop_area` type and should be referred by the `road` or `road_shoulder` subtype lanelets that overlaps with the target `bus_stop_area` polygon.

 ![BusStopArea tagging](bus_stop_area.drawio.svg)